derykmakgill/website/odyssey.md

 And now I turn to some more thoughts on Emily Wilson's translation and the broader culture of translation that exists in publishing today.
 The sense that you get from reading many of the very new translations of old works, and nowhere is this more true than in Classical Studies, is that the translator has some kind of axe to grind with the author, the characters of the world he is translating, and the contemporary world in which he himself lives.

-Emily Wilson strikes me as the quintessential archetype for this kind of translator qua activist, and her Odyssey reflects all of that.
+Emily Wilson is the quintessential archetype for this kind of translator qua activist, and her Odyssey reflects all of that.
 For example, whereas in the past, translators were satisfied to translate a word as it was meant and give as close approximation to the intended feeling of a passage no matter how offensive to our own modern morals and tastes, Wilson is not.
 In place of words like attendant, housekeeper, herald, serving-woman, handmaid, woman, servant, nurse, maid, household hand, henchman, steward, shepherd, aide-in-arms, stableman, girl, lady, runner, swineherd, and slave, she just uses "slave" because according to her:

 >The need to acknowledge the fact and the horror of slavery, and to mark the fact that the idealized society depicted in the poem is one where slavery is shockingly taken for granted, seems to me to outweigh the need to specify, in every instance, the type of slave.